sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 Globalboxoffice_revenue number
 );
  ```
-Download the csv files and Load the data through snowsight by selecting the table and clicking on load data
+Download the csv files from [here](star_wars_datasets/)and Load the data through snowsight by selecting the table and clicking on load data
  ```sql

 -- Verify if the CHARACTERS table was loaded successfully